megadigo/HalfRune/README.md

 Porta
 =====

-Porta it's my life project.
+Porta a old project i have.
 For about 10 years i have this project i would like to finish.It is a classic RPG game.

 Based in a simple question: **What if instead of fire, man discover a Portal?**